promptility/GAI/README.md

 ## Installation

+Currently this can only be installed via Github repository.
+Soon to be integrated in package control directly.

 ### Easy Install
-Currently this can only be installed via Github repository.

 First you need to add this repository to package control.